LarcesUece/Resilient-Performance-Forecasting/README.md

 ### Forecasting-model
 - Folder with the forecasting model and the hyperparams used.
-- forecasting-model: notebook with the core of the forecasting model, function, libs
+- forecasting-model: notebook with the core of the forecasting model, function, libs and graphics.
 - hyperparams-set: hyperparams used in the model training.

 ### Results